abhi251-dev/RestApi/README.md

 # RestApi
-Created restful apis using .net framework and peroformed CRUD operations on two databases Library and Movie by statically .
+Created restful apis using .net framework and peroformed CRUD operations on two databases Library and Movie statically.